shyamgupta196/TelegramToolkit/README.md

 ## Description

 Telegram channels are public broadcast channels on the Telegram messaging platform where creators can share messages, media, and updates with a large audience.
 Users can join channels to receive notifications and access content posted by the channel administrators, making it an effective tool for disseminating information to a wide audience.
-The Telegram Toolkit is a powerful software designed to enhance Telegram data by uncovering implicit information not directly available through the platform.
+The Telegram Toolkit is a powerful software designed to enhance collected Telegram data by uncovering implicit information not directly available through the platform.
 It facilitates tasks such as revealing connections between channels and creating message-forwarding chains, providing users with valuable insights and analysis capabilities.

 The Telegram Toolkit provides the following functionalities: